A Cookiecutter template for creating production-ready Django projects quickly.

-For development, see the following for local development:
+For local development, see the following:

 You may notice that some elements of this project do not exactly match what we describe in chapter 3.
 The reason for that is this project, amongst other things, serves as a test bed for trying out new ideas and concepts.
 Sometimes they work, sometimes they don’t, but the end result is that it won’t necessarily match precisely what is described in the book I co-authored.

 If you are using pyup.io to keep your dependencies updated and secure, use the code cookiecutter during checkout to get 15% off every month.

 Scattered throughout the Python and HTML of this project are places marked with “your stuff”.
 This is where third-party libraries are to be integrated with your project.

 Need a stable release?
 You can find them at https://github.com/pydanny/cookiecutter-django/releases

 This is what I want.
 It might not be what you want.
 Don’t worry, you have options:

 If you have differences in your preferred setup, I encourage you to fork this to create your own version.
 Once you have your fork working, let me know and I’ll add it to a ‘Similar Cookiecutter Templates’ list here.
 It’s up to you whether or not to rename your fork.

 If you do rename your fork, I encourage you to submit it to the following places: